marijnh/Eloquent-JavaScript/15_event.md

 with the main script's environment.
 Instead, you have to communicate with them by sending messages back and forth.

-This code spawns a worker that uses that script, sends it a few messages, and outputs the responses.
+This code spawns a worker running that script, sends it a few messages, and outputs the responses.

 ```{test: no}